The Guilty (1947 film): Production

-Wrather was on vacation in Los Angeles where he met his old roommate, Castle, who was struggling in Hollywood after World War II.
+Jack Wrather was on vacation in Los Angeles where he met his old roommate, Castle, who was struggling in Hollywood after World War II.
 They wired author Woolrich asking how much the film rights were for his short story, "He Looked Like Murder".
 Following Woolrich's response, Wrather set up Jack Wrather Productions.
 Filming was completed in eight days.

 Reception

 Box office

 The film was successful, generating a more than 200% return to Wrather.

 Critical response

-In a 2004 review film critic Dennis Schwartz gave the film a somewhat positive review, writing, "John Reinhardt economically directs a crisp crime thriller from the screenplay by Robert R. Presnell, Sr. that is based on the short story "He Looked Like Murder" by Cornell Woolrich.
+In a 2004 review film critic Dennis Schwartz gave the film a somewhat positive review, writing, "John Reinhardt economically directs a crisp crime thriller from the screenplay by Robert R. Presnell Sr. that is based on the short story "He Looked Like Murder" by Cornell Woolrich.
 Though the surprise ending is hardly convincing or for that matter original (Robert Siodmak's The Dark Mirror covered the same territory of identical twins in a superior fashion), and the acting was rather stiff, nevertheless this cheapie Monogram flick always kept me interested in the twisty plot and was quite engaging as it adequately covered the film noir conventions of following the dark sides of the main characters."